Guinea - Country Commercial Guide

 Leading Sub-Sectors

-Guinea boasts 23 percent of the world’s reserves of bauxite, the world’s largest and became the second largest bauxite exporter after Australia since 2019.
-Historically, most of the country’s bauxite was exported by Compagnie des Bauxites de Guinee (CBG) (Bauxite Company of Guinea) via a designated port in Kamsar.
+Guinea boasts 23 percent of the world’s reserves of bauxite, the world’s largest and became the second main bauxite exporter after Australia since 2019.
+Historically, most of the country’s bauxite was exported by Compagnie des Bauxites de Guinee (CBG) via a designated port in Kamsar.
 CBG is a joint venture between the Government of Guinea, U.S.-based Alcoa, the Anglo-Australian firm Rio Tinto, and Dadco Investments.
-While CBG still retains the largest reserves, the Societe Miniere de Boke (SMB) (Mineral Company of Boke), a Sino-Singaporean conglomerate, recently surpassed CBG as the largest single producer of bauxite.
+While CBG still retains the largest reserves, the Societe Miniere de Boke (SMB), a Sino-Singaporean conglomerate, recently surpassed CBG as the largest single producer of bauxite.
 Bauxite mining is a growth industry, with new companies opening concessions and expanding existing operations.
 Additionally, and linked to the success of mining developments, road and railroad construction is a potentially lucrative market in the future.
-That said, most recent large road construction contracts were awarded to politically well-connected Guinean or Chinese construction firms under former President Conde’s regime.
+However, most recent large road construction contracts were awarded to politically well-connected Guinean or Chinese construction firms.

 Bauxite